hamlibdk/HAMLIB-SDK/README.md

 - Download the latest **Update** packages from https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.1-Stream/

 ************************************************************************************
-There are currently no update package available for [JTSDK64-4.1.1][] .
+Update [JTSDK64-3.4.1-U1][] is available for [JTSDK64-4.1.1][] .
 Updates, when available, can be downloaded at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.1-Stream/
 ************************************************************************************

 - Deploy the latest **Update** package to your JTSDK install directory (if one is available).
+Note: [JTSDK64-3.4.1-U1][] is currently available.

 Updates may be required for the [MSYS2][] environment.
 Therefore the "profile" directory for [MSYS2][] may be deleted and re-created.